tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

         - traefik.http.services.api.loadBalancer.server.port=8080
 ...
 {% endhighlight %}
-- I have a shared Azure File Share as s: in all nodes of the Swarm, so I can store the [Let's Encrypt cert for Traefik][traefik-le] there and don't need to worry on which manager the Traefik container comes up.
+- I have a shared Azure File Share as drive `s:` in all nodes of the Swarm, so I can store the [Let's Encrypt cert for Traefik][traefik-le] there and don't need to worry on which manager the Traefik container comes up.
 And of course, Traefik needs to work in [Docker Swarm mode][traefik-swarm]:
 {% highlight yaml linenos %}
 services:
   traefik: